valeriolagatta/valeriolagatta.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Welcome to my personal website!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-## Welcome to my personal website!

 I am a Postdoctoral Researcher in the Northerstern Security and Artificial Intelligence (NSAIL) lab at Northwestern University.
 I am also affiliated with the University of Naples Federico II where I got my PhD.
 I have also been a Visiting Scholar at the University of Southern California’s Information Sciences Institute.